fqantonio/aqua/PROCEDURE.md

 ## END

+- Disarm at MP;
-- Follow the STOP procedure (before)
+- open the starboard float cover
-- Turn off motor switch (from red led steady to blink)
+- Turn off motor switch (from solid red led to blink)
-- Turn of power
+- Turn of power if necessary
 - Bring AQUA to shore
-- Clean as much as possible with fresh water: becarefull with the entrances of water inside AQUA
+- Clean as much as possible with fresh water: be carefull with the entrances of water inside AQUA

 # AFTER

+- If necessary, unscrew the white light
 - collect tools and utensils in the bag and box
 - put everything in the trolley
 - Use the wooden platform to help you get AQUA into the car